 Timewise, we could have easily visited Bratislava castle which you can access right from the old town.
 At that time I still travelled with a push chair.
 Given that the many steps up to the castle didn’t combine well, we decided to give my little son another year and then mount the castle.

 Back on the boat, we decided for the full speed boat experience up on the sun deck.
 Standing on the guardrail, the strong head winds and the engine noise created that adventurous feeling of doing something really cool.
 That feeling grew when we whizzed past two standard danube cruise ships in seconds.

 Among the main highlights of Bratislava is certainly the castle, from which you have a beautiful view of the Danube Valley and into Austria and Hungary.
 The old town is a pedestrian area and full of nice restaurants and cafés.
-More info and tickets for catamaran or hydrofoil to Bratislava.
+Click on the headline above for more info and tickets for the catamaran to Bratislava.

 In Bratislava, a local guide will show you around town and Bratislava castle.
 On the way back, you can choose between returning by car, boat or train.
 Find out more.